Note

 plot.show()

 This plot shows that for a short time exactly overlapping with GW170817 there was a data quality issue recorded that would negatively impact a search for generic gravitational-wave transients (bursts).
-For more details on this glitch, and on how it was excised, please see the Science Summary for GW170817.
+For more details on this glitch, and on how it was excised, please see the science summary for GW170817.